vitorcastellani/feedback-analysis-backend/README.md

 The **Feedback Analysis API** is a simple MVP designed to collect, store, and analyze user feedback.
 This project is part of the **Postgraduate Software Engineering Program at PUC-RIO** and was developed by **Vitor Fernando Castellani**.

 The API provides functionalities to:
+- **Feedback Management**:
-- Store user feedback messages.
+  - Create, retrieve, update, and delete feedback entries.
+  - Paginated listing of feedbacks.
+  - Validate feedback submissions based on campaign rules (e.g., maximum submissions, IP restrictions).
+- **Campaign Management**:
+  - Create, retrieve, update, and delete campaigns.
+  - Generate unique short codes for campaigns.
+  - Paginated listing of campaigns.
-- Retrieve feedback entries.
+  - Track feedback counts for each campaign.
+- **Sentiment Analysis**:
-- Perform sentiment analysis using Natural Language Processing (NLP).
+  - Analyze the sentiment of feedback messages using Natural Language Processing (NLP).
-- Store the sentiment analysis results.
+  - Store sentiment analysis results, including sentiment score, category, detected language, word count, and feedback length.
+  - Perform bulk sentiment analysis for feedbacks in specific campaigns.
+  - Track the progress of feedback analysis tasks.
+- **Dashboard Management**:
+  - Create, retrieve, update, and delete dashboards.
+  - Associate dashboards with campaigns and components.
+  - Retrieve system metrics for dashboards (e.g., total campaigns, total feedbacks, active campaigns).
+  - Generate data for dashboard components, including bar charts, line charts, pie charts, word clouds, sentiment analysis summaries, and trend analysis.

-- Utilize SQLite as the database for easy deployment and testing.
+The API uses **SQLite** as the database for easy deployment and testing.
-- Create feedback campaigns with configurable settings (allowing or disallowing multiple feedback submissions from the same IP, defining a maximum number of feedback entries, and setting the campaign as active or inactive).
-- Track feedback submissions by IP address and User Agent.

 ## 🚀 How to Run the Project
 ### 1️⃣ Clone the Repository